Herbert Grönemeyer: Career

 In March 2007, he released his 12th studio album 12 which was followed by a stadium tour across German-speaking countries.
 Smaller concerts took place in September in Amsterdam, Munich, Dresden, and London's Royal Albert Hall.

 The three re-recorded albums What's all this, Luxus and Chaos for the English-speaking market were met with limited sales success.
 Grönemeyer was scheduled to make his American debut on 17 September 2007 at the Beacon Theatre in New York City, but the performance was cancelled.

 In January 2010, Grönemeyer performed the anthem "Komm zur Ruhr" as part of the opening ceremony of the "RUHR.2010" – The city of Essen being the "European Capital of Culture 2010" on behalf of the entire Ruhr area.

 In March 2011, Grönemeyer released his next studio album Schiffsverkehr, which became a number-one-album in Germany, Austria and Switzerland.
 The following 2011 tour of the same name had an audience of 550,000.

 I Walk, the English-language debut in the U.S. for Grönemeyer, was released in February 2013 on Grönland Deutschland/EMI Label Services.
 In early 2013, he played his first American concerts at the Chicago Theatre on 23 February and New York's Irving Plaza on 26 February.
 His U.S. website later announced 12 tour dates in the U.S. and Canada for September 2013.
-The album, which includes guest performances from Bono of U2, Antony Hegarty of Antony and The Johnsons, and guitarist James Dean Bradfield of the Manic Street Preachers, was released in the UK in October 2012.
+The album, which includes guest performances from Bono of U2, Anohni Hegarty of Anohni and The Johnsons, and guitarist James Dean Bradfield of the Manic Street Preachers, was released in the UK in October 2012.

 The magazine TIME awarded him the title of "European Hero" in 2005 for his humanitarian work.

 Grönemeyer's 2014 album Dauernd jetzt won the Goldene Kamera award for the best German language album of 2014 and 2015, while Grönemeyer himself received the Best National Music award.
 In March 2015, Grönemeyer also won an Echo award with this album.

 On 25 November 2016, his new Album Live aus Bochum was released.
 The album contains live recordings of the concerts Grönemeyer gave in Bochum's Ruhrstadion in July 2015.